Excel Ribbon Shortcuts

 ribbon tab left through commands

-Once you have activated your Ribbon using the ALT key and have used your DOWN arrow key to move down to the commands on the Ribbon, you can press SHIFT+TAB to move in a left hand direction through the commands on the ribbon tab that you have activated.
+Once you have activated your Ribbon using the ALT key and have used the (down arrow) key to move down to the commands on the Ribbon, you can press SHIFT + TAB to move in a left hand direction through the commands on the ribbon tab that you have activated.

 Display ToolTip